exercism/blog/posts/hello-world-machine.md

 #### The Parameter

-You decide maybe it is a good idea to give the machine an input of the phrase, so it can remember it for later usage.
+You decide that maybe it is a good idea to give the machine the phrase as an input, so it can remember it for later usage.

 ```python
 def hello(greeting: str) -> str: